Mechanical and Aerospace Engineering (MAE)

 MAE 101A.
 Introductory Fluid Mechanics (4)

 Fluid statics; fluid kinematics; integral and differential forms of the conservation laws for mass, momentum, and energy; Bernoulli equation; potential flows; dimensional analysis and similitude.
-Prerequisites: admission to an engineering major and grades of C– or better in Phys 2A, Math 20D, 20E, or consent of instructor.
+Prerequisites: admission to an engineering major and grades of C– or better in Phys 2A, Math 20D or 21D and Math 20E, or consent of instructor.

 MAE 101B.
 Advanced Fluid Mechanics (4)

 Laminar and turbulent flow.
 Pipe flow including friction factor.
 Boundary layers, separation, drag, and lift.
 Compressible flow including shock waves.
-Prerequisites: grade of C– or better in MAE 101A or CENG 101A, and MAE 110A or CENG 102 or consent of instructor.
+Prerequisites: grades of C– or better in MAE 101A or CENG 101A or CENG 103A, and MAE 110A or CENG 102, or consent of instructor.

 MAE 101C.
 Heat Transfer (4)

 Extension of fluid mechanics in MAE 101A–B to viscous, heat-conducting flows.
 Application of the energy conservation equation to heat transfer in ducts and external boundary layers.
 Heat conduction and radiation transfer.
 Heat transfer coefficients in forced and free convection.
 Design applications.
-Prerequisites: MAE 101A or CENG 101A, MAE 101B, and MAE 105, or consent of instructor.
+Prerequisites: MAE 101A or CENG 101A or CENG 103A, MAE 101B, and MAE 105, or consent of instructor.

 MAE 104.
 Aerodynamics (4)

 Basic relations describing flow field around wings and bodies at subsonic and supersonic speed.
 Thin-wing theory.
 Slender-body theory.
 Formulation of theories for evaluating forces and moments on airplane geometries.
 Application to the design of high-speed airplanes.
-Prerequisites: open to MC 25, MC 27, MC 28 and SE 27 only and grade of C– or better in MAE 101A–B, or consent of the instructor.
+Prerequisites: open to MC 25, MC 27, MC 28 and SE 27 only and grades of C– or better in MAE 101A and 101B, or consent of instructor.

 MAE 105.
 Introduction to Mathematical Physics (4)

 Fourier series, Sturm Liouville theory, elementary partial differential equations, integral transforms with applications to problems in vibration, wave motion, and heat conduction.
-Prerequisites: admission to engineering major or and grades of C– or better in Phys 2A–B and Math 20D or Math 21D.
+Prerequisites: admission to engineering major and grades of C– or better in Phys 2A and B, and Math 20D or 21D.

 MAE 107.
 Computational Methods in Engineering (4)

 Introduction to scientific computing and algorithms; iterative methods, systems of linear equations with applications; nonlinear algebraic equations; function interpolation and differentiation and optimal procedures; data fitting and least-squares; numerical solution of ordinary differential equations.
-Prerequisites: engineering majors only and grades of C– or better in MAE 9 or MAE 10 and Math 20F.
+Prerequisites: engineering majors only and grades of C– or better in MAE 8 or 9, and Math 20F.

 MAE 108.
 Probability and Statistical Methods for Mechanical and Environmental Engineering (4)